Škoda Kodiaq: Facelift

 In April 2021, Škoda launched a lightly facelifted version of the Kodiaq.
 Subtle cosmetic changes were introduced, including a redesigned hood and a more upright front grille, with slimmer front headlights that employ matrix LED technology as optional equipment.
 The changes made serve a functional purpose in making the Kodiaq more aerodynamic than before, by tweaking the bumpers and installing a new roof-mounted spoiler.
 The facelifted Kodiaq can be had with a choice of 17- to 20-inch wheels and some variants have been updated for the sake of reducing drag, while the high-performance Kodiaq RS rides on a new set of 20-inch polished wheels finished in metallic black and equipped with aero plastic shields.
-The biTDI version was discontinued on the RS and replaced by the 2.0 TSI 245 PS engine that was also found in Tiguan.
+The BiTDI version was discontinued for the RS and replaced by the 2.0 TSI 245 PS engine that is also found in the Volkswagen Tiguan.